Knowledge is Power

 There are two types of sexually transmitted infections: viral infections, which can’t be cured by antibiotics but can be treated with antiviral medications, and bacterial infections, which are generally easier to treat and often curable.
 Viral sexually transmitted infections include HIV/AIDS and Herpes; bacterial sexually transmitted infections include Syphilis, Gonorrhea, and Chlamydia.

-There are so many types of STDs that show up on a STD test, but first it’s important to understand that there are two ways to test for STDs.
+There are so many types of STDs that show up on an STD test, but first, it’s important to understand that there are two ways to test for STDs.
 There are blood tests and swab tests, with the former being more accurate at detecting some STDs such as Chlamydia and Gonorrhea.
 However, both tests can accurately identify all types of STDs – like Herpes or HIV – with accuracy.

 A few STDs are curable, but most are treatable with either antiviral drugs or antibiotics.